Resources to inform and enrich the academic lives of our faculty.

-College Library: Librarians and staff provide research, instructional and collection development services to faculty in support of their scholarship and teaching.
+- College Library: Librarians and staff provide research, instructional and collection development services to faculty in support of their scholarship and teaching.
 Available resources include 500,000+ print volumes, 125 scholarly databases, thousands of print and electronic journals, the EZBorrow and Interlibrary Loan book and article lending services, and the Ask Us reference services available in person and online.
 Additionally, the library hosts informal discussions (Coffee and Conversation) with faculty regarding strategies for successfully engaging students in the library research process, and the occasional lecture series Faculty @ the Library.

-Common Hour: F&M holds Common Hour every week, a program where guest speakers come to discuss major issues in today's world.
+- Common Hour: F&M holds Common Hour every week, a program where guest speakers come to discuss major issues in today's world.
 This is similar to events at other institutions, although Common Hour is somewhat uncommon in that it encourages the entire campus community to come together, not just faculty or students.

-Innovation Zone: A technology centered space for both students and faculty.
+- ITS / Innovation Zone: A technology centered space for both students and faculty.
 Computers, TV screens, and other technological resources come together in one central location for the entire campus to use.
 Also serves as the hub for ITS.
 ITS also sponsors many workshops on teaching innovation through technology (iPhones, iPads, clickers, etc.).

-New Faculty Orientation: One-year program designed to give new F&M faculty the tools they need for success at the College.
+- New Faculty Orientation: One-year program designed to give new F&M faculty the tools they need for success at the College.
 The program begins with a day-long orientation for new faculty members, followed by monthly sessions focused on specific aspects of teaching and scholarship.

-Office of College Grants: Helps faculty seek financial support for research and learning.
+- Office of College Grants: Helps faculty seek financial support for research and learning.

-Symposium on the Curriculum: Held annually in late-August, the Symposium is a one-day, all faculty gathering and discussion on a topic related to F&M's curriculum.
+- Symposium on the Curriculum: Held annually in late-August, the Symposium is a one-day, all faculty gathering and discussion on a topic related to F&M's curriculum.

-Writing Center: A resource for students and faculty to improve their writing; provides individual tutoring for students, seminars for FPS, and can do in-class workshops.
+- Writing Center: A resource for students and faculty to improve their writing; provides individual tutoring for students, seminars for FPS, and can do in-class workshops.